ibm-cloud-docs/speech-to-text/audio-formats.md

 ### audio/mulaw format
 {: #mulaw}

 *Mu-law* (`audio/mulaw`) is a single-channel, lossy audio format.
 The data is encoded by using the u-law (or mu-law) algorithm.
+The `audio/basic` format is an equivalent format that is always sampled at 8 kHz.
 When you use this format, the service requires an extra parameter on the format specification.

 <table>
-  <caption>Table 3.
+  <caption>Table 4.
 Parameter for `audio/mulaw` format</caption>
   <tr>
     <th style="text-align:left; vertical-align:bottom; width 20%">
       Parameter